helium/HIP/0060-one-miner-one-vote.md

-# HIP-60 : One Miner, One Vote
+# HIP 60 : One Miner, One Vote

 - Author(s): @cvolkernick
 - Start Date: 2022-04-28